 Grady explained that her time in Brazil was eye-opening because she had to work with limited resources.
 For example, she told the NIH that syringes were washed and used multiple times because there were too few to go around.
 She said she often had to inject patients using syringes with blunt needles.

-5. Christine Grady & Anthony Fauci Met While Caring For a Patient
+5. Grady & Fauci Met While Caring for a Patient

-Christine Grady met her husband of more than thirty years while caring for a patient.
-Anthony Fauci explained in a 2015 interview that he and Grady “met over the bed of a patient.”
+Grady met her husband of more than 30 years while caring for a patient.
+Fauci explained in a 2015 interview that he and Grady “met over the bed of a patient.”
 Grady was called in to translate for a patient who spoke Portuguese.

 Fauci raved about his wife in that interview as a “triple threat.
 She went to school to get her PhD in philosophy, worked, and had three children.”